sanchayanroy/Bartle_Sherbert/README.md

 # Real-analysis-
-I will try to upload the solutions to exercise problems of various good books on real analysis.
-If possible,I will also try to show my approaches to proving theorems in the books
+I will try to upload the solutions to exercise problems of the book Introduction to Real analysis by Bartle and Sherbert.
+If possible,I will also try to show my approaches to proving theorems in the book.